WW92030-STORAGE/WITNESS_CLONE/README.md

 Polynomino region checker (supports fixed and arbitrary rotations but not subtractive regions). <br/>
 Hexagon dots + colored blobs + triangles + stars + cancellations.<br/>
 Verification of a given path.
 No custom inputs yet sorry... <br/>
+Grid solver - Time complexity is insane for grid (cells) larger than 5x5 or 6x6.

 # DEFINIITIONS【SPOILERS】